binaryphile/concorde/README.md

-    -   intermediate values in a chain of string operations don't usually require a temporary or accumulator variable to be declared, since they are already stored in "__"
+    -   intermediate values in a chain of string operations don't usually require a temporary or accumulator variable to be declared, since they are already stored in "\_\_"

     There are a couple downsides as well, however:

-    -   "__", much like "$?", can't be relied on to stay the same from function call to function call, so any value that needs to be saved must *immediately* be assigned - e.g. `myvalue=$__`
+    -   "**", much like
+        "$?", can't be relied on to stay the same from function call to function call, so any value that needs to be saved must \*immediately\* be assigned - e.g. \`myvalue=$**\`

-    -   therefore most one-line assignments using command substitution now require two lines, one for the call and one for the assignment
+    -   therefore most assignments which were one line when using command substitution now require two lines, one for the call and one for the assignment

-    -   functions following this rule can't be used in pipelines, since they are automatically run in a subshell and the global context is thrown away when the function ends (rarely a problem, however)
+    -   functions following this rule can't be used in pipelines, since pipelines automatically run them in a subshell and the global context is thrown away when the function ends

     -   the code looks strange if you aren't used to the concept

+6.  **functions use positional parameters for required arguments and a keyword hash for optional arguments**

+    Optional arguments are ones that have defaults.
+An example:

+          my_function () {
+            local mandatory=$1; shift
+            local optional="default value"
+            $(grab optional from "$1")
+            [...]
+          }

+          my_function "required string" optional="optional value"

   [StackOverflow]: https://stackoverflow.com/
   [Bash Hacker's Wiki]: http://wiki.bash-hackers.org/